 Recovery for eating disorders is difficult and can be treatment-resistant, but I want you to know that it is worth it.

 No matter where you are in your recovery, seeking treatment and allowing another person to walk alongside you is taking a step to silence the eating disorder.
 Mental health symptoms thrive in isolation, so healing begins with strengthening your relationships and your ties within the community.

-Rebecca Cherry is a Licensed Marriage and Family Therapist based out of Manhattan, Kansas.
-Becca received her Bachelor of Arts in Psychology at Ohio University in 2017.
+Rebecca Donovan is a Licensed Marriage and Family Therapist based out of Manhattan, Kansas.
+Rebecca received her Bachelor of Arts in Psychology at Ohio University in 2017.
 During her time there, she pursued research on eating disorders and led several mental health community engagement projects, which eventually led her to a career in clinical work.